 No. 23 Ohio State routs Illinois State in season opener

-COLUMBUS, Ohio (AP) — Justice Sueing scored 19 points and No. 23 Ohio State jumped out to a 22-0 lead en route to a 94-67 win over Illinois State on Wednesday in the season opener for both teams.
+COLUMBUS, Ohio (AP) — Justice Sueing scored 19 points and No. 23 Ohio State scored the first 22 points en route to a 94-67 win over Illinois State on Wednesday in the season opener for both teams.

 Due to COVID-19 concerns, the game was played before about 100 school officials and media inside 19,100-seat Value City Arena.

-The Buckeyes created their own energy as Sueing, making his Ohio State debut after transferring from California and sitting out a year, had seven points in the team’s opening surge.
-He was 8 of 9 from the floor in his first game action since leaving Cal, where he averaged 14 points and six rebounds as a sophomore in 2018-19.
+The Buckeyes created their own energy as Sueing, making his Ohio State debut after transferring and sitting out a year, had seven points in the team’s opening surge.
+He was 8 of 9 from the floor in his first game since leaving California, where he averaged 14 points and six rebounds as a sophomore in 2018-19.

+“It’s great to be out here with my guys,” said Sueing, who also missed practice time last winter with a foot injury.
+“It was a long time sitting out.
+As soon as I got out there, I was able to play off my teammates and jell with them.
+I’m just excited to see what we can do this year.”

 E.J.
-Liddell had 16 points while Duane Washington and Zed Key each scored 12 for the Buckeyes.
-Key, a freshman, also had five rebounds in his college debut.
+Liddell had 16 points while Duane Washington and freshman Zed Key each scored 12 for the Buckeyes.
+Key also had five rebounds.
 C.J.
 Walker chipped in 10 points and six assists.

 Antonio Reeves led Illinois State with 17 points and Howard Fleming Jr. added 15 points.